rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-This may seem simple in theory, but in practice the difficulty adjustment means that miners are in direct competition with each other, and worse, the iterated version of the game is negative sum.
+This may seem simple in theory, but in practice the difficulty adjustment means that miners are in direct competition with each other, and worse, the halvings make this a negative sum game.

-Imagine
+For example,
- a big mining farm
+Imagine a big mining farm
  which mines ~10 blocks per day
  (out of 144 daily average).
+They are profitable so they
+ invest in their business,
-They are profitable so they upgrade, adding new fleets of machines in order to double their hashrate.
+ adding new fleets of machines
+ in order to double their hashrate.
-At first they
- mine ~20 blocks per day -- however, that means that the daily average went from 144 to 154.
+Once the new machines are online, this big mining farm doubles their hashrate and mines ~20 blocks per day -- however, that means that the daily average went from 144 to 154.
 This results in a difficulty adjustment